-At-Large AFRALO Event on Wednesday 1830-2000
+At-Large AFRALO Event on Wednesday June 28, 1830-2000 (Room to be allocated)

 Usual showcase and general assembly, 40-50 At-Large Structures from the region are expected to attend.
 They will have a local performance/entertainment within the cocktail reception for all attendees.